uwnlp/open_type/README.md

   (2), (3), (4) can be downloaded from here

-  Gigaword is a licensed dataset from LDC, so is not released with the code.
-Without (1), however, model can reach reasonable performances (29.8F1 instead of 31.7F1 reported).
+ - Gigaword is a licensed dataset from LDC, so is not released with the code.

-  Alternatively, you can email the first author get the processed version after verifying your LDC license.
+ - Without it, however, model can reach reasonable performances (29.8F1 instead of 31.7F1 reported).

- - You can also download our best-performing trained model and its predictions from the project webpage.
+ - Alternatively, you can email the first author get the processed version after verifying your LDC license.

 To train a model: